NetLogo banner

 This model explores how the properties of language users and the structure of their social networks can affect the course of language change.

 In this model, there are two linguistic variants in competition within the social network -- one variant generated by grammar 0 and the other generated by grammar 1.
-Language users interact with each other based on who they are connected to in the network.
-At each iteration, everyone speaks by passing an utterance using either grammar 0 or grammar 1 to their neighbors in the network.
-Individuals then listen to their neighbors by changing their grammars based on what they received as input from the speakers.
+Language users interact with each other based on whom they are connected to in the network.
+At each iteration, each individual speaks by passing an utterance using either grammar 0 or grammar 1 to the neighbors in the network.
+Individuals then listen to their neighbors and change their grammars based on what they heard.

 HOW IT WORKS